mathewjpallan/async-io-trial/README.md

 ab -c 500 -n 100000 -k http://minikubeip:nodeport/spring/syncapi/1000
 ab -c 500 -n 100000 -k http://minikubeip:nodeport/play/asyncapi/1000

-And it is not that just writing an API is an async framework solves it, here is an example of a badly written API in play which does not scale either. ab -c 500 -n 100000 -k http://minikubeip:nodeport/play/syncapi/1000
+And it is not that just writing an API in an async framework magically solves it, here is an example of a badly written API in playframework which blocks the thread and hence does not scale.
+ab -c 500 -n 100000 -k http://minikubeip:nodeport/play/syncapi/1000

 You can try changing the number of threads and also the delay time and see that the advantages of async IO are not visible at a lower concurrency or when I/O time (echo service response time in this trial) is lower.